zigindia/talk-proposal/README.md

 Feel free to propose a talk even if there is no scheduled meetup.
 We'll go over the proposals before each meetup and select the ones that best fit the schedule.

-Everyone welcome to comment on the proposals for feedback, or to express interest.
+Everyone is welcome to comment on the proposals for feedback, or to express interest.

 ## Guidelines